NadaMuhammad28/Axit-Website/README.md

 # AXIT-Website

-### A basic static website built with HTML,and CSS to practice more on how to use the float property
+### A static website built with HTML,and CSS to practice more on how to use the float property

 * You can watch a demo of this website: